mchenggit/kabanero-event/architecture/README.md

       location: ${default-registry}/svc-a:0.0.1
 ```

+The second approach stores essentially the same information outside of the source repository.

 #### Register Web hook

 Create and apply GithubEventSource.yaml to register a web hook.
-This example uses a repository web hook.
+This example uses a repository web hook. **TBD: This is to be implemented in Tekton.**

 ```
-apiVersion: kabanero.io/v1alpha1
+apiVersion: tekton.dev/v1alpha1
 kind: GithubEventSource
 metadata:
   name: user-hello-world-github